quarrying/quarrying-paper-notes/references/machine_learning/机器学习之模型之Transformer.md

 - [2020] An image is worth 16x16 words_ Transformers for image recognition at scale

-## [2020] Visual Transformers_ Token-based Image Representation and Processing for Computer Vision
+## [2020] Visual Transformers: Token-based Image Representation and Processing for Computer Vision
 ---

 ## [2021] A Survey on Visual Transformer